Durga0058/Monkey-Detection-RTSP/README.md

 Where to find the weights?
 Navigate to: runs/detect/train/weights/

-You will see two files:
+You will see files:

 1.  best.pt: USE THIS ONE.
 It is the version of the model that had the highest accuracy during the training process.
-2.  last.pt: This is simply the model at the very last epoch (100).
-It might not be as accurate as the "best" version.

-💻 7.
-Running Inference
+7. Running Inference

 To test your "best" model on a local video file, run: